thosgood/this-weeks-finds/markdown/201-250/week207.md

 from the New Scientist asked if she could interview me for my reaction afterwards.
 In short, a thoroughly atypical physics talk!

-But you shouldn\'t imagine the mood as one of breathless anticipation.
+But you shouldn't imagine the mood as one of breathless anticipation.
-At least for the physicists present, a better description would be something like \"skeptical curiosity\".
+At least for the physicists present, a better description would be something like "skeptical curiosity".
 None of them seemed to believe that Hawking could suddenly shed new light on a problem that has been attacked from many angles for several decades.
-One reason is that Hawking\'s best work was done almost 30 years ago.
-A string theorist I know said that thanks to work relating anti-deSitter space and conformal field theory - the so-called \"AdS-CFT\" hypothesis - string theorists had become convinced that no information is lost by black holes.
+One reason is that Hawking's best work was done almost 30 years ago.
+A string theorist I know said that thanks to work relating anti-deSitter space and conformal field theory - the so-called "AdS-CFT" hypothesis - string theorists had become convinced that no information is lost by black holes.
 Thus, Hawking had been feeling strong pressure to fall in line and renounce his previous position, namely that information *is* lost.
 A talk announcing this would come as no big surprise.

-After a while Kip Thorne, John Preskill, Petros Florides and Hawking\'s grad student Christophe Galfard came on stage.
-Then, amid a burst of flashbulbs, Hawking\'s wheelchair gradually made its way down the aisle and up a ramp, attended by a nurse - possibly his wife, I don\'t know.
+After a while Kip Thorne, John Preskill, Petros Florides and Hawking's grad student Christophe Galfard came on stage.
+Then, amid a burst of flashbulbs, Hawking's wheelchair gradually made its way down the aisle and up a ramp, attended by a nurse - possibly his wife, I don't know.
 He had been recently sick with pneumonia.

-Once Hawking was on stage, the conference organizer Petros Florides made an introduction, joking that while physicists believe no information can travel faster than light, this seems to have been contradicted by the speed with which the announcement of Hawking\'s talk spread around the globe.
+Once Hawking was on stage, the conference organizer Petros Florides made an introduction, joking that while physicists believe no information can travel faster than light, this seems to have been contradicted by the speed with which the announcement of Hawking's talk spread around the globe.
 Then he recalled the famous bet that Preskill made with Hawking and Thorne.
-In case you don\'t know, John Preskill is a leader in quantum computation at Caltech.
-Kip Thorne is an expert on relativity, also at Caltech, one of the authors of the famous textbook
-\"Gravitation\", and now playing a key role in the LIGO project to detect gravitational waves.
+In case you don't know, John Preskill is a leader in quantum computation at Caltech.
+Kip Thorne is an expert on relativity, also at Caltech, one of the authors of the famous textbook "Gravitation", and now playing a key role in the LIGO project to detect gravitational waves.

 The [bet](dublin/index.html#hawking) went like this: